Understanding Wait Times

 Why do we have wait times?

-Wait times are only a symptom of problems in managing how patients get access to health care.
-Wait times grow when there are more patients needing health services than the system can treat.
-Increasing demand may come from a variety of sources such as an aging population that relies more on health care, or from advancements that allow doctors to diagnose more illnesses.
+Wait times occur when there are more patients needing health services than the system can treat immediately.
+Increasing demand can cause a wait time to lengthen and may have a number of contributing factors such as a growing and an aging population that relies more on health care, or from advancements that allow more types of diagnosis and treatments.

 What is a reasonable wait time?

 Wait times depend on the type of procedure and the circumstances of the individual patient.
-British Columbia is in the process of developing standards for the optimal time in which a patient should be treated for a particular procedure.
+British Columbia has set benchmarks for the optimal time in which a patient should be treated for a selective procedure with an overall standard of completing elective surgeries within 52 weeks or less.
 These standards will serve as targets and tell you how the health system is performing.

 Who will go on a wait list?